Events

 9:30 am 11:30 am

-Healthy Living with Mild Cognitive Impairment (MCI) is a support and educational series for patients and families.
+Healthy Living with Mild Cognitive Impairment (MCI) is a support and education series for people living with MCI and families.
 Classes are held quarterly and are being offered virtually.
 The program is free and open to the public.

 -